 Speculators typically will not hold futures until the expiration date, they will be in and out throughout the day or sometimes a few days.
 This is the same for retail traders as well.

-For more information on futures you can check out this full blog.
+For more information on futures trade, you can check out this full blog.